-RFM Analysis will empower personalized marketing, increase engagement, and ultimately improve sales.
+RFM Analysis empowers personalized marketing, increases engagement, and ultimately improve sales.

-Today, we are breaking down what RFM analysis is, share step by step instructions on how to conduct your own analysis, and share example case studies and next steps to maximize your ROI.
+Today, we are breaking down what RFM analysis is, share step by step instructions on how to conduct your own analysis, and share example case studies to maximize your ROI.

 What is RFM Analysis???